kornichon2000/www.pierremorsa.com/content/howitisgoing/2023-09-26-tesla-cybertruck.md

 {{% /howitisgoing %}}

 {{% howitwent date="2023-09-30" %}}
 Here we are.
 To nobody's surprise, Q3 went by and not a single Cybertruck was delivered to customers.
 My bet is that during the next earnings call, Elon will claim that the first Cybertrucks will be delivered sometime in 2024.
-At one point he will also complain again that making Cybertrucks is hard.
+At one point he will complain again that making Cybertrucks is hard.
 {{% /howitwent %}}